80S Series Seminars

 Vickie Knight Eason, D.V.M (Auburn University School of Veterinary Medicine) is an instructor of Biology.
 Her teaching and research interests include anatomy and physiology.

-Metallobiochemistry & Evolution: Metallome, Proteome and Genome Interactions over Geological Time (NS)
+Metallobiochemistry and Evolution: Metallome, Proteome and Genome Interactions over Geological Time (NS)

-Many inorganic elements of the periodic table are essential to life processes.
-This is described as the metallome, which is the distribution and concentration of the metals in a biological system that are essential to life.
-The chemical form (speciation) of these elements is controlled by the environment.
-There are three fundamental chemical processes which control this time dependent speciation: solubility equilibria, redox equilibria and complex formation.
-We will explore the evolution of the speciation of the essential metallic elements (the metallome) over geological time and how this influences the proteome, the genome and the evolution of life.
-Selected readings from the literature will be assigned.
-Grades will be determined by participation in class discussion, student class presentations, and assigned papers.
-Prerequisite: One semester of university level chemistry or the equivalent.
+The metallome is the distribution and concentration of metals in a biological system that are essential to life.
+The bio-availability of these metallic elements is determined by their chemical form (speciation), which in turn is determined by environmental factors which vary over geological time.
+There are three fundamental chemical processes which control this time dependent speciation: Solubility equilibria, redox equilibria and metal-complex formation.
+We will explore the evolution of the metallome and how this influences biological evolution through interactions with the proteome and the genome.
+Prerequisite: One semester university level chemistry or the equivalent.

 Instructor: Alvin L. Crumbliss